 - Stove, refrigerator, dishwasher, bedroom blinds, washer/dryer hookups are generally included.

 - Two-car driveway is most common.
-Garages are NOT a standard feature, but may be included in some neighborhoods; otherwise, a small shed may be provided for outdoor storage.
+Garages are NOT a standard feature.

-*Renovated homes, when available, may vary.
+Renovated homes, when available, may vary.
 All information is subject to change and may vary by location.
 As Habitat plans for the future, other types of homes may become part of our program, such as renovated homes, townhomes, condos, two-bedroom homes, or homes with shared common spaces such as parking or yards.
 Our goal is to continue providing homeownership opportunities by finding ways to build affordable homes on affordable land.
 Learn more about upcoming homes and available locations by attending an Information Meeting.
-Call 615.254.4663 to sign up!
+Click here to sign up for an information meeting!